 Despite their lack of depth of knowledge, many of these Script Kiddies can still be dangerous - there's many websites that still haven't taken basic security precautions and which are vulnerable to basic attacks.
-In fact the 2016 attack against TalkTalk that affected thousands of customers and resulted in millions of pounds of damages was carried out by a group of relatively unskilled teenagers.
+In fact the 2016 attack against the UK company TalkTalk that affected thousands of customers and resulted in millions of pounds of damages was carried out by a group of relatively unskilled teenagers.

 Script Kiddies generally hack for fun, although some with big egos may still try to sell their services to others, or try to justify their actions as being in the name of some populist cause (common ones being anti-capitalism or to protest at government actions).